YSanchezAraujo/YSanchezAraujo.github.io/recursion.md

 <h3>General Bayesian filter</h3>

 The last two equations $$(10), (11)$$ provide the required definitions to define a wide range of filtering methods, and they respectively correspond to the two major "steps" in a Bayesian filter algorithm, the prediction and update steps.
+Looking at the equations you can see that $$(10)$$ is a prediction because it doesn't take into account the most recent observation.
+Then $$(11)$$ is an update because it revises the prediction by taking into account the most recent observation.
 Algorithms such as the Kalman filter and the Bootstrap filter both make use of these definitions.